 If a student is aware of a violation by another student, s/he should call that student's attention to the violation and ask that the student turn him- or herself in.
-If the student refuses, the observer must decide on the basis of his or her conscience whether or not to report the student whom s/he believes has violated the honor code.
+If the student refuses. the observer must decide on the basis of his or her conscience whether or not to report the student whom s/he believes has violated the honor code.

-- Students should report themselves or be reported to a faculty member, program coordinator or director of their graduate program.
+- 1. Students should report themselves or be reported to a faculty member, program coordinator or director of their graduate program.
 A faculty member who observes students in violation of the honor code should confront them.
-If the student does not self-report, the faculty member should do so. - 2.
+If the student does not selfreport, the faculty member should do so. - 2.
 Upon receiving such a report or making such an observation, the faculty member should notify the Dean of the School. - 3.
 The Dean will convene a Graduate Honor Council composed of a student representative, a faculty member and a member of the Graduate Programs Committee.
 The Dean will not sit on the Graduate Honor Council.
 The Graduate Honor Council will hear the facts of the case from the accused, the accuser (if any) and the faculty member.
 The Graduate Honor Council recommends penalties, if any, and reports them to the Dean. - 4.
-The Dean will notify the accused student of the findings of the Graduate Honor Council and ensure that any penalties are enforced. - If s/he wishes, the student may file a written appeal of the ruling to the Dean of the School within 14 days of receiving notice of the findings. - Should the student wish to appeal further, s/he may do so within seven (7) days to the Provost.
-A final appeal may be made in writing within seven (7) days to the President of the College, whose ruling is final.
+The Dean will notify the accused student of the findings of the Graduate Honor Council and ensure that any penalties are enforced. - 5.
+If s/he wishes, the student may file a written appeal of the ruling to the Dean of the School within 14 days of receiving notice of the findings. - 6.
+A final appeal may be made in writing within seven (7) days to the Provost and Senior Vice President of the College, whose ruling is final.